boydx/geosalad/PITCHME.md

 ---
 A good text editor offers
 ### Language syntax highlighting
-auto-complete as you type, find and replace, and code folding to hide blocks of text.
+auto-complete as you type, find and replace, and very customizable

 ---
 We'll use
 ### <a href="https://www.anaconda.com/download" target="blank">VS Code</a>
-(as part of Python 3.7 package)
+a popular open source and free editor

 ---
 and
 ### [Jupyter Notebook](https://developers.arcgis.com/python/guide/using-the-jupyter-notebook-environment/)
-a browser based editor installed by ArcGIS
+a browser-based editor installed by ArcGIS

 ---
 ## Customize VS Code